Saeef/all-JS/README.md

-## elJS notes and my new JS snippets lib
+## eloqJS notes and my new JS snippets lib